Perspective | From Kareem to LeBron, I remember the year by the NBA Finals. What now?

 I remember being annoyed on June 17, 1994, when O.J.
 Simpson and his white Bronco relegated Game 5 of the Houston Rockets-New York Knicks Finals to the bottom right corner of the television screen.
 I remember being amazed in 2003, when Tim Duncan went for 32 points and 20 rebounds in Game 1 of the first Finals I covered as a reporter.
 It felt as if he did it just for me.

-I remember feeling, literally feeling, the intensity of LeBron James during that Cleveland curse-breaking Game 7 in 2016; and trying to justify that it was okay that I was in Cleveland (again) when the Capitals won the Stanley Cup in 2018 because I was watching Durant at his peak; and banging my head against the keyboard last year when, in Game 5, Durant ruptured his Achilles in Toronto.
+I remember feeling, literally feeling, the intensity of LeBron during that Cleveland curse-breaking Game 7 in 2016 and trying to justify that it was okay that I was in Cleveland (again) when the Capitals won the Stanley Cup in 2018 because I was watching Durant at his peak and banging my head against the keyboard last year when, in Game 5, Durant ruptured his Achilles’ in Toronto.

 During the 2019 Finals, I also took a red-eye flight home between Games 4 and 5 to celebrate our 10th wedding anniversary.